-Creating a Tech Startup without a Developer: the Lean Way
+Starting a Software Startup the Lean Way

-For example, consider the following conversation I had recently:
+Consider the following conversation I had recently:

 Would Be Founder: “I want to make an app that suggests outfits for you based on the weather, your personal style, and the season.”